-The area offers magnificent views of the surrounding hilly Bellarine Peninsula and breathtaking views across Port Phillip Bay, the You Yangs and even the skyscrapers of Melbourne on a good day.
+The area offers magnificent views of the surrounding hilly Bellarine Peninsula and breath-taking views across Port Phillip Bay with views of the You Yangs and even the skyscrapers of Melbourne on a good day.

 Sports fitness & recreation

 The local football club is the Drysdale Hawks.
-Nearby Clifton Springs and Curlewis, a few kilometers on the Geelong side of the township are two of the regions favourite golf clubs.
-Clifton Springs Golf Club is part of a huge convention centre which has function rooms and some of the best sweeping views of Port Phillip Bay and also has a large gaming facility.
+Nearby Clifton Springs and Curlewis, a few kilometers on the geelong side of the township are two of the regions favorite golf clubs.
+Clifton Springs is part of a huge convention centre which has function rooms with some of the best sweeping views of Port Phillip Bay and also has a large gaming facility.

 Distance from CBD & Transport